Featured Post

 Photo Credit: wallpaperflare.com

 • Strength: Flexible archery.
 If you need to punch through something in a hurry, there's little that can stand up to sustained fire from massed crossbows (in which case, you hit it with a siege ballista).
 As a result, crossbows are relatively rare (the Corsairs and Iron Hills / Erebor Reclaimed are the only other forces that have access to them), and while they pack a punch, you trade that firepower for almost no mobility (as you can't move and shoot with a crossbow, unless you have a specialized hero in Battle Companies).
-If you need that mobility, Isengard has an excellent fall-back option: not only do you get access to Strength 3 Uruk-Hai bows (something no other crossbow force has access to), but you can put them on 8" move Marauders, which means you can move 4"-7" (depending on the presence or absence of drummers or Marches) and then unload a S3 weapon that fires up to 18" away.
-You could even take a mix of both if you wanted, to open up some intriguing cover-fire scenarios while your crossbows and marauders take turns moving into better positions.
+If you need that mobility, Isengard has an excellent fall-back option: not only do you get access to Strength 3 Uruk-Hai bows (something no other crossbow force has access to), but you can put them on 8" move uruks in both Lurtz's Scouts and Ugluk's Scouts, which means you can move 4"-5.5" (depending on the presence or absence of drummers/heroic March) and then unload a S3 weapon that fires up to 18" away.
+You could even take a mix of both in Muster of Isengard f you wanted, to open up some intriguing cover-fire scenarios while your crossbows and marauders take turns moving into better positions.

 • Weakness: Magic Defense (beyond Saruman).
 As good as Isengard is at disrupting enemy plans, it has limited tools for dealing with enemy disruption through magic.
 Saruman is great at fighting one wizard to a stand-still, but against 2 or more casters (something Mordor and Angmar tend to leverage, and even some elven factions can take advantage of) he can run out of Will (or at least run out of enough Will that he can't take advantage of his offensive spells).
-After Saruman, Thrydan is your only hero with more than 1 Will (2 Will), and while he's better than no one at dealing with AOE spells like Nature's Wrath or Wrath of Bruinen, you'd probably rather keep his Will in reserve for something else.
-Lurtz, Mahur, and Isengard trolls are scary on paper (Strength 5-7, 3 Attacks), but they're decidedly less so if they spend the whole game transfixed (or worse, compelled somewhere the enemy is not).
+Lurtz in particular is very vulnerable to magic, which will largely shut him--and his free Heroic Combats--down if you can't get to and neutralize enemy casters.
 And while some low-Will armies like the Serpent Horde have access to Heroic Resolve (trading Might points for magic resistance in a pinch), Isengard doesn't have a single hero with that heroic action.
 It's your Will, and maybe Saruman... and that's it.

 Francesco Amadio - Saruman of Many Colours.jpg